-Entirely contained within Bradford, the Worth Valley links urban central Keighley with the South Pennine Uplands (see separate entry) to the south-west and is of district importance, as identified by Natural England in its 2009 Yorkshire and Humber Green Infrastructure Mapping Project.
+Entirely contained within Bradford, the Worth Valley links urban central Keighley with the South Pennine Uplands (see separate entry) to the south-west and is of district importance, as originally identified by Natural England in its 2009 Yorkshire and Humber Green Infrastructure Mapping Project and subsequently in updated work on the Bradford Ecological Habitat Network.
 It impinges significantly on the northern half of the Neighbourhood Area.